 Mr. Jones is a director of a number of companies, including Lundin Mining Corporation.
+In 2010, he was interim President and CEO of Iamgold Corporation (10 months).
 Prior to 2007 he was President, Chief Operating Officer and a director of Inco Limited, and before that President and Chief Executive Officer of Hudson Bay Mining and Smelting Co.
 Ltd. Mr. Jones has over 40 years of international mining experience.

 Mr. Marzoli is the President, Chief Executive Officer and Chairman of Marbaw International Nickel Corporation, a position held since December 2006.
 He is also the President, Chief Executive Officer and sole director of Marzcorp Oil & Gas Inc. since July 2008.
-Marbaw held a 100% interest in the Marbaw Claims, which were sold to Royal

-Nickel in March 2007.
+Marbaw held a 100% interest in the Marbaw Claims, which were sold to RNC in March 2007.
 In 1971, Mr. Marzoli joined the import business specializing in Asian countries.
 In 2004, Mr. Marzoli left the import business to pursue the resource sector full time.